Motorcycle Helmet Laws

 - Per vehicle mile traveled, motorcyclists were nearly 28 times more frequently killed in a traffic crash than occupants of passenger cars in traffic crashes.

-- In states with an all-rider helmet law, use of a helmet resulted in economic costs saved to society of $725 per registered motorcycle, compared with $198 per registered motorcycle in states without such a law.
+- In states with an all-rider helmet law, the use of a helmet resulted in economic costs saved to society of $725 per registered motorcycle, compared with $198 per registered motorcycle in states without such a law.

 - Helmets are currently saving $2.7 billion in economic costs annually.

 - By an overwhelming majority (more than 82 percent), Americans favor state laws requiring all motorcyclists to wear helmets.

 - Motorcycle helmets reduce the risk of head injury by 69 percent and reduce the risk of death by 42 percent.

 - When crashes occur, motorcyclists need adequate head protection to prevent one of the leading causes of death and disability in America — head injuries.